PostTenebrasLab/PTL-ino/README.md

 The current Kicad file were made with Kicad 4.0.2, so please upgrade to Kicad 4 if you haven't already.
 The Gerber file are there in case you simply want to order PCB directly to service like OSHPark or DirtyPCB.

+If you plan to sell board based on this design, you have to remove our logo from the PCB.

 PTL-ino board is licensed with Creative Common BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0/)